 .
 Complete the necessary application and submit required documents.

 Wait for acceptance

-- It is not unusual for families to have to wait to apply because local PHAs are not currently accepting applications.
-(When the wait is likely to be 5-7 years, agencies stop accepting applications.)
-Families may be placed on a waiting list for 3-6 years after applying.
+- Families often have to wait to apply because local PHAs are not currently accepting applications.
+(When the waiting period is likely to be 5-7 years, agencies stop accepting applications.)
+Families may be on a waiting list for 3-6 years after applying.
 Some programs have a portal available where you can check your status during the wait.

-- When a voucher is available, the recipient will be contacted by the PHA.
+- When a voucher is available, the PHA will contact the recipient.
 The PHA may direct the recipient to several options.
 Approved Section 8 housing options may be limited and have lengthy wait times.
 Approved housing must meet safety requirements such as thermal controls, running water, sanitation, and structural integrity.
-The residence must be in the jurisdiction of the PHA which is issuing the voucher for at least the first year.
-After that, a recipient may be able to move to a different area.
+The residence must be in the jurisdiction of the PHA that is issuing the voucher for at least the first year.
+After that, a recipient may be able to move to a different area while retaining the voucher.